AaltoSciComp/scicomp-docs/triton/usage/gpu.rst

    --gres=gpu:1 --constraint=pascal
    --gres=gpu:telsap100:1

-Note: Before summer 2016, you also had to specify a GPU partition with ``-p gpu`` or ``-p gpushort``.
-Now, this is automatically detected and the recommendation is to leave it off.

 When using multiple GPU's please verify that the code actually uses them with instructions given in `Monitoring GPU usage`_.